prakhartiwari0/arito/CONTRIBUTING.md

 ## Pull Request Reviewers Guide
 + When someone requests your review on a pull request, it is important to carefully read the title and description to understand the proposed changes.
-+ If there are other collaborators who would be interested in the proposed change, make sure to assign them to the pull request.
-Additionally, if the reporter has expressed interest, assign the pull request to them as well.
++ Assign any other collaborators who would want to know about the proposed change and if the reporter is interested then assign it to them as well.
 + This will help ensure that everyone is informed and aware of the proposed changes.
 + Decide whether you think your input is needed for the pull request to be merged.
 + If you believe that the pull request should wait for your further review before being merged, let the reporter and other reviewers know that you will review the code.